zauberzeug/nicegui/README.md

 python3 main.py
 ```

-Note: the script will automatically reload the GUI if you modify your code.
+Note: The script will automatically reload the GUI if you modify your code.

 ## API

-See [main.py](https://github.com/zauberzeug/nice_gui/blob/main/main.py) for an example of all API calls you can make with Nice GUI.
+See [main.py](https://github.com/zauberzeug/nice_gui/blob/main/main.py) for an example of all API calls you can make with NiceGUI.

 ## Plots